SrGrace/Leetcode-Patterns/Binary Search/410. Split Array Largest Sum/README.md

 ### [410.
 Split Array Largest Sum](https://leetcode.com/problems/split-array-largest-sum/description/)

+> same as 1011 - capacity to ship packages within D days

 Given an integer array `nums` and an integer `k`, split `nums` into `k` non-empty subarrays such that the largest sum of any subarray is minimized.

 Return *the minimized largest sum of the split*.